-Awards will be disbursed at the time of registration for classes at the beginning of the fall and spring semester.
+Awards will be disbursed at the beginning of the Fall Semester and the Spring Semester.
+(BEOG disbursements will be made as follows: disbursement #1 will be after the 12th class day.
+The disbursement #2 will be made at a later date determined by the Coordinator of Financial Aid.
 Late applications are considered only if funds remain available after all awards are made to applicants who filed within the deadline.
-Financial aid is awarded on the basis of one academic year (September to June).
-In order to continue to receive financial assistance, each student must reapply within the specified deadline dates for each succeeding academic year.
+Most financial aid is awarded on the basis of one semester.
+In order to continue to receive financial assistance, each student must reapply within the specified deadline dates for each succeeding semester.
+Private scholarships may be awarded on an academic year basis.

-Policies

-Students applying for financial aid are expected to be able to contribute at least \$300 toward their educational expense from summer employment.

-Students enrolled in a 12 month program are not expected to seek summer employment.
+Policies - Students applying for financial aid are expected to be able to contribute at least \$300 toward their education expense from summer employment.
+Students enrolled in a twelve month program are not expected to seek summer employment.